angeleyazbec/NCAA-Softball-Analysis/README.md

 ## Conclusion

 I explored a few different factors that could predict whether a softball team would be chosen to advance to the NCAA tournament.
 Using publicly available data, I was able to develop a fairly accurate Logistic Regression Model that predicts a teams advancement status correctly 92% of the time.
 Additional visualizations, analyses, and queries lend more insight for how factors such as RPI, SOS, wins, and losses are related to advancement status.
-I want to acknowledge that many other factors play an important role and more inclusive datasets would provide even more detailed insight and would possibly improve the machine learning model developed.